 Mice like to make nests in cluttered areas.
 To discourage them from nesting anywhere in or around your home, it’s important to keep everything clutter-free.
 Keep your landscaping clean and move any piles of wood, bricks, stones, or leaves away from your home.
 Do the same for your garage, basement, attics, and any other hidden areas in the home where mice may nest.
 On a side note, keep your kitchen clean of crumbs and any easily accessible food sources that mice may come looking for.

 If you have a current mouse problem, professional rodent extermination from a properly trained exterminator is the most effective way to eliminate mice in the home.
-Aptive Environmental is a great choice due to our eco-friendly pest control services and lifetime guarantee.
-If a pest we eliminate comes back, we will too (for free)!
+If a pest we eliminate comes back, we will too (at n additional cost)!
 While many other companies only focus on your current pest problem, we also focus on taking measures to keep the infestation away for good.